 While holidays are predominantly meant to bring up happy feelings and blissful moments, they do dome with major health risks.

-The first thing you should do is to check up the laws of the country/state about travelling with your medical device.
-Also, you need to check with your doctor before you fly out to ensure it is safe to go through the security check point metal detector at the airports.
+The first thing you should do is to check up the laws of the country/state about traveling with your medical device.
+Also, you need to check with your doctor before you fly out to ensure it is safe to go through the security checkpoint metal detector at the airports.

 These are common travel health risks and how to prevent them

-Diarrhoea – this is one of the most common illnesses that is contracted during travel. the issue sems from bacteria, virus and parasitic infection.
-Contaminated foot, unsatisfactory food handling practices and street food are some of the popular ways to contract diarrhoea during your trip.
+Diarrhea – this is one of the most common illnesses that is contracted during travel. the issue stems from bacteria, viruses, and parasitic infection.
+Contaminated food, unsatisfactory food handling practices, and street food are some of the popular ways to contract diarrhea during your trip.
 The symptoms can take hours to a few days after infection.
 To prevent this, make sure you stay away from raw foods and drink bottled water to reduce the risks.
-Luckily, you can get over-the counter medication to treat this common issue.
+Luckily, you can get over-the-counter medication to treat this common issue.

-Upper respiratory tract infection – common cold is easy to contract regardless of what part of the world you are from.
-If you do, get OTC medications to ease the fever and symptoms like sore throat, runny nose, nausea and the cough.
+Upper respiratory tract infection – a common cold is easy to contract regardless of what part of the world you are from.
+If you do, get OTC medications to ease the fever and symptoms like sore throat, runny nose, nausea, and the cough.

 Travel and health